tpnguyen-1999/AdventureWorks-Exploring/README.md

 |----|-----|-----------|
 |2012| Helmets| 827.647|
 |2013| Helmets| 1606.041|

+Given the rise in the total discount cost for 'Helmets' in 2013, analyze the return on investment (ROI) of these seasonal discounts.
+If the increase in discount cost didn't lead to a significant boost in sales, consider adjusting the discount structure or focusing on more profitable periods to maximize ROI.

 **3.5: Retention rate of Customer in 2014 with status of Successfully Shipped (Cohort Analysis)**
 - SQL code